getsolus/solus-site.github.io/content/blog/2020-11-26-endless-de-ssert-the-roundup-17.md

 Since the early days of Budgie, we have been using Nautilus' (now legacy) desktop icons implementation to provide desktop icon support.
 While some other desktop environments have strayed away from providing this functionality over the years, some going so far as to remove it entirely and require you to jump through hoops to enable it, we have always recognized that for many it is a cornerstone of their desktop experience, and as such it has remained a priority for us to retain that aspect of the Budgie experience.

 Of course, we recognized that keeping Solus on an old version of Nautilus was not going to be sustainable.
-Not only did we want a newer version of the GNOME's file manager with all the fancy bells and whistles that come with it, but we wanted to enable our downstreams to ship Budgie akin to how Solus does without potentially compromising on functionality.
+Not only did we want a newer version of GNOME's file manager with all the fancy bells and whistles that come with it, but we wanted to enable our downstreams to ship Budgie akin to how Solus does without potentially compromising on functionality.

 To facilitate this, our goal from the start for Budgie 10.5.2 was to introduce a new, separate project that could be iterated on independently from Budgie Desktop itelf.
 This project needed to be rigorously focused and developed with an understanding of the scope and intent of the project, not trying to be a file manager but rather a method of quickly accessing the content and applications you consider most important.